Best of 5 Trimble GNSS for Construction & Civil Engineering

 The Trimble R12i provides premium accuracy in challenging situations.
 It performs well in wooded areas, near treelines, tall buildings, and other congested sites.

-This model’s Trimble xFill corrections reduce problems with poor connectivity and loss of access to RTK position services, helping reduce downtime in the field.
+This model’s Trimble xFill corrections mitigate issues caused by poor connectivity and loss of access to RTK positioning services, helping reduce downtime in the field.

 It provides continuous RTK and VRS coverage during correction outages.
-This is useful when there are radio and cellular black spots.
-Advanced tilt correction means it works in urban and rural environments where congestion prevents vertical sky access.
+This is useful when there are black spots on the radio and cellular networks.
+Advanced tilt correction means it works in both urban and rural environments, where congestion prevents vertical access to the sky.

 This model is great for roadwork.
-It meets the complex layout needs of civil and residential construction and is useful for cadastral surveying before construction starts.
+It meets the complex layout needs of civil and residential construction and is useful for cadastral surveying prior to construction.

 3. Trimble R780 ($9,800.00)

 If you need a tough GNSS receiver to handle the field, consider the Trimble R780.
-It gives fast and high-quality RTK results, ideal for large infrastructure projects like dams, earthworks, and roadworks.
+It delivers fast, high-quality RTK results, ideal for large infrastructure projects such as dams, earthworks, and roadworks.
 Built-in radios and quick setup steps make this surveying equipment great for teams with less experience.

 Pick the correct setup and features for your job.
 Discover how Trimble lets you add more functions as your needs change.
 Thanks to IMU-based tilt compensation, you can achieve high grades on QA/QC of executed work even on large site areas.

-This entry-tier model is perfect for expanding construction site planning options without such a significant investment.
+The Trimble R2 GNSS Receiver is an entry-tier model that is perfect for expanding construction site planning options without such a significant investment.
 It provides simplicity and mobile-app pairing for smaller crews in a compact package.
-Yet it’s still quite durable, providing a rugged IP65 rating.
+Yet it’s still quite durable, with an IP65 rating.

 You can process your data using Trimble’s office software, like TerraFlex or the Business Center.
 This helps you create deliverables with less effort.

 The R2 provides many geospatial applications with positioning accuracy from submeter to centimeter.
-This makes it an excellent choice for surveying mines, construction sites, roadwork, and finding buried cables and pipes.
+This makes it an excellent choice for surveying mines, construction sites, and roadwork, as well as for locating buried cables and pipes.
 It is also helpful for cadastral services.

 Need ProPoint performance at an entry-level price*?
 The Trimble R580 is likely your best fit.
 It provides utility mapping and topographic survey features needed in urban and rural environments.